btcpayserver/blog/blog/_posts/leaner-btcpay-server-docker-deployment.md

 The same cleanup removed the old Ethereum configuration because BTCPay Server does not natively support ETH or ERC-20 payments; support for them requires a plugin.

+Feathercoin, Groestlcoin and Monacoin remain available for now, but need active maintainers in `btcpayserver-docker`.
+Unless maintainers step forward to keep these integrations current by January 24, 2027, we plan to remove them as well.

 ### Unmaintained infrastructure and wallet tools

 - [Traefik](https://github.com/btcpayserver/btcpayserver-docker/pull/1100): `traefik:v2.6`